Five things to consider

 Swoop says

-Late May to August is prime time to explore Svalbard onboard an ice strengthened ship.
-The receding ice allows access for a few limited months each summer, combined with peak wildlife activity.
+Late May to August is the prime time to explore Svalbard on board an ice-strengthened ship.
+The receding ice allows access for a few limited months each summer, which also coincide with peak wildlife activity.

 Plan your trip to Svalbard